Bull Terriers are loveable, playful and strong, like a bull in a China shop!

 It’s not incredibly expensive to feed your Bull Terrier, but the initial set-up costs to prepare for your new four-legged housemate may set you back between £800 and £1,000.

-Routine healthcare such as preventative medicine, neutering, dental care, training classes and other expenses such as boarding when you go on holiday are costs that all need to be considered into your budget.
+Routine healthcare such as preventative medicine, neutering, dental care, training classes and other expenses such as boarding when you go on holiday are costs that all need to be considered in your budget.

 Take our quiz to discover which breed is right for you